GizmoSimulator/Calculator/README.md

 # Calculator
-A basic calculator app using HTML, CSS and some Javascript.
+A basic grade calculator app using HTML, CSS and some Javascript.